Anatomy of Parity-violating Trispectra in Galaxy Surveys: Full Results of 4PCF Templates

 \section{Full Results of 4PCF Templates}

 In addition to the full 4PCF coefficients of the full spin-1 model shown in~\cref{app:Lmax}, here we provide the full coefficients for two example position-space templates: the full spin-2 models (\cref{sec:fullSpin2}) and a comparison between equilateral and local shapes multiplied by the angular-dependent factor $\iso{133}(\hat{\vb{k}}_1, \hat{\vb{k}}_3, \hat{\vb{k}}_s)$ (\cref{sec:canonicalModels}).
+They are shown in \cref{fig:fullSpin2,fig:toyCompare}.